mohawk2/SQL-Translator-Parser-OpenAPI/README.md

 Under `/definitions/$defname`, a key of `x-view-of` will name another definition (NB: not a full JSON pointer).
-That will make `$defname` be a view, with the obvious columns selected from the relevant table.
+That will make `$defname` not be created as a table.
+The handling of creating the "view" of the relevant table is left to the CRUD implementation.
+This gives it scope to use things like the current requesting user, or web parameters, which otherwise would require a parameterised view.
+These are not widely available.

 ## `x-artifact`